Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics: Results and Discussion

-The performance of DetectGPT was generally weak, especially at the window-level (see Table \ref{tab:Window-Sentence-PerfDetectGPT}).
-For example, on the IIITD-BU-Transcribed dataset, it achieved only $F_{1}=7.5\%$ with a very high FAR of $96.0\%$, and on the IIITD-BU-Paraphrased dataset, $F_{1}=10.9\%$ with a FAR $94.0\%$.
-Even on argumentative datasets such as the SBU dataset, performance was poor ($F_{1}=6.0\%$).
-Sentence-level evaluation yielded somewhat better results, with $F_{1}$ scores reaching $63.4\%$ on the SBU dataset and $60.5\%$ on the IIITD-BU-Transcribed dataset.
-However, these gains came at the cost of high FRR values, such as $54.9\%$ on the IIITD-BU-Transcribed dataset and $63.8\%$ on the IIITD-BU-Paraphrased dataset.
-Overall, DetectGPT misclassified plagiarized responses as bona fide at high rates.
-While sentence-level analysis improved recall, it also led to frequent false rejections of bona fide responses.
-These results highlight the limited reliability of text-only detectors in this setting.
+DetectGPT demonstrates limited effectiveness across the evaluated datasets, particularly under window-level evaluation (Table~\ref{tab:Window-Sentence-PerfDetectGPT}).
+On the IIITD-BU-Transcribed dataset, it achieves an $F_1$ score of $7.5\%$ with a FAR of $96.0\%$, and on the IIITD-BU-Paraphrased dataset, an $F_1$ score of $10.9\%$ with a FAR of $94.0\%$.
+Performance on the SBU dataset is similarly low under window-level evaluation, with an $F_1$ score of $6.0\%$.

+Sentence-level evaluation yields higher $F_1$ scores, reaching $63.4\%$ on the SBU dataset and $60.5\%$ on the IIITD-BU-Transcribed dataset.
+However, these improvements are accompanied by substantially increased FRR, including $54.9\%$ on the IIITD-BU-Transcribed dataset and $63.8\%$ on the IIITD-BU-Paraphrased dataset.
+Overall, DetectGPT exhibits high rates of missed plagiarism under window-level evaluation and frequent false rejections of bona fide responses under sentence-level evaluation, indicating limited reliability of text-intrinsic detection in the presence of LLM-assisted plagiarism.

-\subsection{Performance of LLaMA 3.3-70B-Instruct}
+\subsection{Performance of LLaMA-3.3-70B-Instruct}

-Table \ref{tab:LLaMA-Instruct-Perf} presents $F_1$ scores, FRR, and FAR obtained by the LLaMA 3.3-70B-Instruct model.
-While LLaMA 3.3-70B-Instruct shows notable improvements with preprocessing, its performance is questionable for practical use, as it may cause undue harm through misclassification.
+Table~\ref{tab:LLaMA-Instruct-Perf} reports the $F_1$ score, FRR, and FAR obtained by LLaMA-3.3-70B-Instruct under different learning paradigms, evaluation granularities, and input preparation settings.
+While preprocessing improves performance in several scenarios, the results indicate limitations that affect the model’s suitability for reliable plagiarism detection.

-For transcription tasks at the response level, preprocessing the input to LLaMA 3.3-70B-Instruct yielded substantial improvements.
-In the zero-shot paradigm, the $F_1$ score improved from $5.3\%$ to $76.1\%$, and FRR decreased from $97.3\%$ to $27.0\%$.
-For few-shot learning, the $F_1$ score increased from $48.4\%$ to $83.1\%$, and FRR dropped from $53.1\%$ to $8.6\%$.
+For transcription tasks at the response level, input preprocessing yields substantial performance gains.
+Under zero-shot learning, the $F_1$ score increases from $5.3\%$ to $76.1\%$, accompanied by a reduction in FRR from $97.3\%$ to $27.0\%$.
+Under few-shot learning, preprocessing increases the $F_1$ score from $48.4\%$ to $83.1\%$, while FRR decreases from $53.1\%$ to $8.6\%$.